HarshYellare28/Accommodation-Management-System/UsingB+Trees/README.md

 (d) Write a search() function that prints the whole information for a given Employee name.
 If there are multiple records with same name then print them in alphabetic order.

-(f) Write a function deleteRecord() to delete the record of a given employee, the input to this function should be idtype and idnum.
+(e) Write a function deleteRecord() to delete the record of a given employee, the input to this function should be idtype and idnum.
 Make sure to change the index tree after deletion.

-(g) Write the updateRecord() function to update the record of an employee.
+(f) Write the updateRecord() function to update the record of an employee.
 The field to update should be the user input.
 Make sure to change the index tree after updating firstname or lastname.

-(h) Create an additional structure having 10 blocks of each type of accommodation.
+(g) Create an additional structure having 10 blocks of each type of accommodation.
 The types of accommodation are type-A, type-B, type-C, and type-D. These blocks should be addressed with type, followed by serial number.
 For example, blocks in type-A will be named as A1, A2, A3, A4, … & so on for other blocks also.Mark the blocks as